How marijuana affects your athletic performance

 Ever wonder why marijuana is a banned substance at most sporting events?
 Several professional athletes are curious to find out.
 Does weed affect workouts?

 Many users swear by its ability to speed up recovery.
 Others claim it takes the edge off after intense training.
-But, what does science say?
+But what does science say?

 Some experts claim that the substance can have a positive impact on users.
-In certain disciplines, it can even allow users an advantage over competitors.
+In specific disciplines, it can even allow users an advantage over competitors.
 The effects vary depending on the type of cannabis.

 Does marijuana give you a competitive edge?

 Several elite athletes claim that they can go longer when they train after using marijuana.
 They also report that they barely feel tired or in pain when done.
-For some, the euphoria takes the monotony out of workouts, while others say it helps them focus and get into the 'zone.'
+For some, the euphoria takes the monotony out of workouts, while others say it helps them focus and get into the zone.

 So, if marijuana and sports performance are not a healthy mix, why is it a banned substance?

 Like other psychoactive substances, cannabis affects individuals differently.
-And, what may be an advantage to one athlete, may be harmful to another.
+And what may be an advantage to one athlete may be harmful to another.

 In sporting events like archery, regulators believe that relaxing stimulants like marijuana can give athletes an unfair boost.
 In these disciplines, precision is key, and nervousness often affects the outcome.

-Participants who can suppress this factor have an advantage
+Participants who can suppress this factor have an advantage.

 The positive effects of cannabis for athletes?